What is the U.S. Senate filibuster and why is everyone talking about it? By Reuters - Up News Info

 WHY IS THE RULE A PROBLEM FOR DEMOCRATS?

-With just 50 senators, Democrats will not be able to overcome filibusters on their bills unless at least 10 Republicans vote with them.
+With just 50 senators, including two independents who caucus with them, Democrats will not be able to overcome filibusters on their bills unless at least 10 Republicans vote with them.

 But many Republicans are deeply skeptical of Democratic priorities and unlikely to help build supermajorities.

-Democrats were able to pass Biden’s $1.9 trillion COVID-19 stimulus plan without a supermajority through another Senate maneuver called “reconciliation,” with the help of Vice President Kamala Harris’s tie-breaking 51st vote.
-But the rules limit the use of that process.
+Democrats were able to pass Biden’s $1.9 trillion COVID-19 stimulus plan without a supermajority through another Senate maneuver called “reconciliation,” which requires only a simple majority for a measure to pass.
+One Republican was absent that day, which helped the Democrats, but they also have the fallback of a tie-breaking 51st vote by Vice President Kamala Harris, who presides over the upper chamber.
+But the rules limit the use of the reconciliation process.

 WHEN DID THE SENATE ADOPT THE FILIBUSTER RULE?